 Your chest will be tighter at different angles, so play around with angles between having your arm perpendicular to your body (like a T), all the way up up to having your arm almost overhead (like a Y).
 You’ll find quickly where you are tight and where to focus.

-If you want to intensify this stretch to work in a fascial dimension as well as muscular, you can do it against a wall or with your hand propped up onto a block, and internally rotating your shoulder (trying to get the elbow to point to the sky).
+If you want to intensify this stretch to work in a way that may be described as including a fascial component to the stretch (as it was first taught to me by a friend*), you can do it against a wall or with your hand propped up onto a block, and internally rotating your shoulder (trying to get the elbow to point to the sky).
 This will stretch the superficial front line, which basically means you’ll be experiencing a much more intense pec (And also bicep, among other things) stretch that if you don’t feel in your chest, you will probably feel most strongly in your middle finger or bicep. (doesn’t mean it’s not still effective for the chest).
 It’s crazy stuff, but try it for yourself and you’ll see how effective it is.